The women in this series generously volunteered to be seen, not just for themselves but for the strong people they come from.

-These portraits reference the strength of pose, lighting, and color palette often used in 19th-century presidential portraits.
-The surnames and prefixes as to what "type" of American these women are have been removed to represent ethnic neutrality and coequality.
-The American flag that each of these women is wrapped in is the burial flag my Jewish American grandfather was honored with for his service during World War II fighting to preserve freedom and equality.
+These photographic portraits reference the strength of pose, lighting, and color palette often used in 19th-century presidential portraits.
+The surnames and prefixes as to what "type" of American these women are have been removed to represent ethnic neutrality.
+The American flag wrapped around these women is the burial flag my Jewish grandfather was honored with for his service during World War II, fighting to preserve freedom and equality.

-This series celebrates and honors a new generation of American women of color who are proud, want their voices heard, and choose to walk tall.
+WE WALK TALL celebrates and honors a new generation of proud American women of color.